Frederik J. Simons

 and of ice sheet mass variations though the Gravity Recovery and Climate Experiment, and to the theory of spatiospectral localization via prolate spheroidal wave functions.

-Simons is involved in the design of marine instrumentation for recording earthquakes, specifically iterations of MERMAID.
+Simons is involved in the design of mobile marine instrumentation, specifically iterations of MERMAID, for recording earthquakes and other hydroacoustic phenomena.

 Education

 Frederik Simons was born in Antwerp, Belgium.
 He graduated primus perpetuus from Our Lady College, Antwerp Jesuit School in 1992.
 Simons earned his Bachelor's and Master's of Science from KU Leuven in 1996, and his Ph.D. in Geophysics at Massachusetts Institute of Technology (MIT) in 2002.

 Academic career

 Simons has worked on a variety of theoretical problems in solid-earth geophysics, seismology, geodesy, and geomagnetism.
 Also involved in the design of instrumentation, he founded the international EarthScope-Oceans consortium, devoted to instrumenting the oceans for global geophysics.
 A well-known example is the MERMAID (Mobile Earthquake Recording in Marine Areas by Independent Divers) instrument, a passively drifting autonomous mid-column hydrophone.
 The idea of collecting earthquake data for global tomography by robotic drifters is credited to Guust Nolet, a Princeton Professor of geophysics emeritus, who was Simons' postdoctoral advisor.
 With their colleagues at the Scripps Institution of Oceanography in San Diego, California, they launched the first MERMAID prototype in 2003.
 The second-generation MERMAID was built by Teledyne Webb Research with support from the European Research Council.
 The third-generation MERMAID was developed with Yann Hello and is commercialized by French engineering company OSEAN SAS.

 The fourth generation is a dual-use instrument equipped, in addition to the hydrophone package, with a conductivity, temperature, and depth (CTD) sensor capable of carrying out hydrographic profiles down to 4,000 m depth, adding to the Argo fleet.